PauloPhagula/site/_posts/2019-02-15-famous-vim-users.md

 This list will be updated occasionally (the latest updates will be on the top) and revision is highly welcomed.

+NOTE: Where possible I made the videos start exactly where Vim is used so you don’t have to look it up for yourself.

 ## Rasmus Lerdorf - the creator of PHP

 Rasmus Lerdorf is a Danish-Canadian programmer.
 He created the PHP scripting